sonnydavidson/SonnyDavidsonT2A2/README.md

 This model has a relationship with the tbale model.
 This links each player with the team they play for.
 In the future i would like to add the feature where for each goal socred by a player this would also reflect a change in the relevent teams goals and goal difference.

 ## R9 - Discuss the database relations to be implemented in your application
-The relationship in this app is the Table model which has a many-to-one relationship with the Players model.
-This means that the table can have many teams, but a player can only have one team.
-The Table model has a table.team foreign key which links it to the players model.
+The main relationship within this API is the Table model is in a one to many relationship with the player model.
+This means that many different players can play for the same team but a two teams cannot have the same player.
+In the "players" table each player has a team along side the rest of their personal statistics, this team is one of the team in the "Table" table.

 ## R10 - Describe the way tasks are allocated and tracked in your project
 I tracked tasks for my project by making a board in trello.
 Trello is an Online Management Software System was used to manage the projects development.
 In trello I created a board that broke down the requirements of each module in the api.